Housatonic River: Watershed and course

+Candlewood Lake is a pumped storage facility which is replenished when water is pumped into it from the Housatonic during times of non-peak electrical consumption; the water is then allowed to flow back into the river during peak times to generate electricity.

 Housatonic Valley region

 The Greater Danbury metropolitan area in Western Connecticut is also known as the Housatonic Valley Region.

-The Housatonic Valley Watershed spans 1,948 square miles including 83 towns from the Berkshires region of Massachusetts to the Long Island Sound.

 The Upper Housatonic Valley National Heritage Area is a designated National Heritage Area consisting of an 848 mi2 area in the watershed of the upper Housatonic River, extending from Kent, Connecticut, to Lanesborough, Massachusetts, including eight towns in Connecticut and eighteen in Massachusetts.

 Recreation

 The Housatonic River is a popular whitewater paddling destination beginning at Falls Village, Connecticut, and continuing to Gaylordsville.
 Most of the river is quickwater and Class I whitewater with long sections of Class II-III whitewater.
 A deadly and extreme Class VI resides at Great Falls in Canaan (Falls Village) and is most likely not able to be paddled.
 The most dangerous and difficult section that is navigable is by Bulls Bridge, with Class V whitewater.

 There are several minor and major dams along the river that form lakes.
 Most notable are two lakes in Connecticut, Lake Zoar, which borders Monroe, Newtown, Oxford, and Southbury, and Lake Lillinonah.
 Both lakes are major water-sport recreation outlets for the surrounding towns.

 Two of the three lakes formed by the dams are used for rowing by clubs, schools, and to host regattas.
 Lake Lillinonah is used by the GMS Rowing Center and is host to the GMS Regatta.
 Lake Housatonic is used by the Yale University Crew Team at the Gilder Boathouse and by the New Haven Rowing Club.
 It is also host to the Derby Sweeps & Sculls and the Head of the Housatonic.

 The Housatonic River is also a popular fly fishing destination.
 Fly fishing on the Housatonic River has been compared with western rivers and is among the finest for trout in the eastern United States.
 The most popular area for fly fishing is in Litchfield County, Connecticut, between the dam at Falls Village and Cornwall Bridge.
+The sections between Kent School and Bulls Bridge are also known for quality fly fishing.
+The area below Bulls Bridge thru Gaylordsville and the power plant in New Milford is dangerous and not recommended for swimming or entering the water as the currents are quite strong.
+Fish consumption advisories remain in effect for the Housatonic River in Connecticut as of 2025.

 The Appalachian Trail follows the river along this section from the Bulls Bridge covered wooden bridge near Kent to Falls Village.